Blaarkies/ksp-visual-calculator/README.md

   </p>
 </a>

-## A tool for Kerbal Space Program
+## A calculator for Kerbal Space Program

 Helping players visualize and plan out missions in Kerbal Space Program.
-- [Delta-v Planner](#Delta-v-Planner), calculates how much delta-v is required to complete a mission with specific checkpoints
+- [Delta-v Planner](#Delta-v-Planner), calculates how much delta-v is required to complete a mission with your specified checkpoints
-- [CommNet Planner](#CommNet-Planner), solves the layouts used to build efficient communication networks
+- [CommNet Planner](#CommNet-Planner), simulates KerbNet signals with multiple craft to build efficient communication networks
+- [ISRU Mining Station Planner](#ISRU-Mining-Station-Planner), highlights potential issues in the design of a surface mining base

 KSP Visual Calculator is designed for use on desktop, tablet, and mobile.
-This allows playing Kerbal Space Program while also having your mobile device guide you towards better mission designs.
+This allows playing Kerbal Space Program while also using a mobile device guide you towards great mission designs.

 ### Delta-v Planner